AlbertoTalavan/TS_RWbootcamp_2020/Week02/Week02_Readme.md

 - **Changed UI colours to conform both light and dark mode.**
 - **Changed the AlertView title and message attributes:** in order to be able to align the title and the message because **I have**...
 - ... **added the match colour original values** to this alert view to be able to know how far we get to achieve a one hundred per cent perfect match.
+- Added a **fade transition:** to improve the visuals just a little.

 ## Reversal Bull´s Eye